tuxthepenguin84/osai/README.md

 ### <a id="search"></a>Search
 * [Perplexica](https://github.com/ItzCrazyKns/Perplexica) - Perplexica is an AI-powered search engine.
 It is an Open source alternative to Perplexity AI
+* [miniperplx](https://github.com/zaidmukaddam/miniperplx) - A minimalistic AI-powered search engine that helps you find information on the internet.
+Powered by Vercel AI SDK!
+Search with models like Grok 2.0.

 ### <a id="security"></a>Security
 * [PentestGPT](https://github.com/GreyDGL/PentestGPT) - A GPT-empowered penetration testing tool